 5. Early treatment can help you prevent liver cancer or liver failure.

 According to the CDC, out of every 100 people with hepatitis C:

-Up to 20 will develop cirrhosis, a dangerous scarring of the liver.
+- About 5 to 25 will get cirrhosis, a dangerous scarring of the liver.

 Getting tested and treated early can stop the hepatitis C virus from triggering cirrhosis or cancer.
-Your doctor will be able to keep an eye on your liver for signs of trouble and begin treatment before you have serious damage.
+Your doctor will be able to keep an eye out for signs of liver trouble.
+They can start treatment before you serious damage starts.